-The Arbitration Ordinance was replaced by the Arbitration Act 1968, which was based on the English Arbitration Act 1950.
+The Ordinance was replaced by the Arbitration Act of 1968, which was based on the English Arbitration Act of 1950.
 The intention was to ensure that arbitration proceedings were insulated from intricate legal court procedures that were seen to hamper efficiency in dispute resolution and slow down the pace of growth in trade.3

 ii Structure of the Arbitration Act

 The Arbitration Act is divided into eight parts: